zoravar-s/panda3d-keplerian-physsim/README.md

 # Planetarium

 Panda3D Planetarium program.
-This uses the HYG Database for stars and will have an adaptive gamespace in both Planetary and Stellar sizes.
+This uses the HYG Database for stars and a custom database for local Solar System objects.
+This program launches at the J2000 epoch (though rotational characteristics are heavily simplified in the final program.
+Tidally locked planets may be rotated wrong.)
+Uses Keplerian calculations to solve for each object's orbit and it's current location.
+Basic shaders with GLSL.

 ### How to install: <br>
 Install Panda3D.
 Unzip data and have both CSV files in the main directory.
 Run main.py